 Final Thoughts: Google Drive

 Finding the best collaboration and productivity solution is key to your business’s ongoing success.
-G Suite has been chosen by millions of organizations, from SMBs to the Fortune 500, as an all-in-one solution because of its ability to transform the way businesses work.
+Google Workspace (formerly G Suite) has been chosen by millions of organizations, from SMBs to the Fortune 500, as an all-in-one solution because of its ability to transform the way businesses work.

 See the graph below to find out how Google Drive compares to other platforms.